Top 10 things to do in Arnhem Land

 1. Join in the celebration of the Garma Festival

-Visit every second August to experience the special Garma Festival, a four-day celebration of Yolngu culture with the Aboriginal people of north-east Arnhem Land.
+Visit in August to experience the special Garma Festival, a four-day celebration of Yolngu culture with the Aboriginal people of north-east Arnhem Land.
 Experience the local culture and come together with more than 2000 Aboriginal and non-Aboriginal people who gather at Gulkula, an hour by light plane from Darwin, to share knowledge and culture through music, visual art, storytelling, dance, forums and workshops.

 2. Fish for a famous barramundi